Consensys/Tokens/README.md

 Standards allows other contract developers to easily incorporate your token into their application (governance, exchanges, games, etc).
 It will be updated as often as possible.

-> "You get a token, you get a token, everyone gets a token!" - Token the 3rd: the fun gerbil.

 ## Testing

 ```npm install```